-Study the Writer’s Market Guide to Getting Published before you submit your manuscript to an editor or literary agent.
-And, remember that you don’t necessarily need an agent to get your manuscript published.
+Before you submit your manuscript to an editor or literary agent, get a comb and go through every page of the Writer’s Market Guide to Getting Published.
+Pretend you’re looking for lice – but what you’re finding are nuggets of gold.
+And, remember that you don’t necessarily need an agent to get your book published.

 “You don’t have to have an agent to get published,” says Janet Reid of Fine Print Literary Management.
 That may be true, Agent Reid, but many authors and publishers say that representation makes it easier to get your manuscript accepted and your book published.
 If you’re a writer looking for an agent, get the Guide to Literary Agents.

 After I list the reasons manuscripts are rejected, I offer several writing and publishing tips from a literary agent and a book editor.
 Julie Scheina (Little, Brown editor) and Haile Ephron (writer and book reviewer at the Boston Globe) joined Janet Reid for a 90 minute session about sending queries, editing manuscripts, and publishing books.

 The writer uses the phrase “fiction novel.”
 “The writer uses the phrase ‘fiction novel’,” says Reid.
 Misusing the English language is why she – and many editors, publishers, and agents - stop reading and reject manuscripts.

 The manuscript doesn’t seem organic or authentic.
 “If you’re trying to follow a trend, you’ll lose your voice,” says Scheina.
 “If I feel like this is something I’ve already read, I’ll put it down.”
 (Read How to Write Authentically From Anne Lamott for tips on better writing).

 The book is too complicated to be published.
 “If there are too many characters and I have to make a list to keep them straight, then I’ll put the book down,” says Ephron.
 Your manuscript will be rejected if it doesn’t flow or transition easily.